MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-RemoteMailbox.md

 ```

 ### -SamAccountName
 The SamAccountName parameter (also known as the pre-Windows 2000 user account or group name) specifies an object identifier that's compatible with older versions of Microsoft Windows client and server operating systems.
-The value can contain letters, numbers, spaces, periods (.), and the characters !, #, $, %, ^, &, -, \_, {, } and ~.
+The value can contain letters, numbers, spaces, periods (.), and the characters `! # $ % ^ & - _ { } ~`.
 The last character can't be a period.
 Unicode characters are allowed, but accented characters may generate collisions (for example, o and ö match).
 The maximum length is 20 characters.

 ```yaml
 Type: String